Alumni Portal for Study Abroad Students

 - Make connections between your travel experiences and what you want to accomplish

-- Include skills/characteristics acquired from study abroad experience
+- Include skills/characteristics acquired from study abroad experience such as:

 - Language proficiency/fluency